 How about checking the video feed from your dash cam while you’re away?

-If this sounds appealing to you, then this article is for you.
-All the dashboard cameras featured here support:
+If this sounds appealing, then this article is for you.
+The most important cloud features are:

 - Viewing live video from your car on your smart phone